The Strategic ROI of Unified Performance Management Software

 4. Goal Alignment and Achievement

 When goals are visible and linked across departments, productivity sky-rockets.
-Companies that master goal alignment achieve a 60% improvement in overall team performance.
+Zal.ai helps your company master goal alignment through OKR tracking and visual goal cascading maps.

 5. AI-Driven Efficiency